Rope Handrail f.a.q.s

 This will very much depend on the choice of materials and our current workload; We have an auto-reply in place which confirms receipt of email enquiries and also details the current response and lead times.

-Bannister ropes and handrails are made to individual specification and our usual lead times start at two weeks from ordering.
+Bannister ropes and handrails are made to individual specification and our usual delivery schedule starts at two weeks from ordering.
 Some bespoke orders which include a custom design, finish or shape the lead time may run to several weeks ahead.

 If you have an urgent or specific enquiry, please drop us a quick email with your details to check on the latest delivery slots and stock situation.
 We will estimate the delivery time when you order, and email you when your parcel is despatched.
 If you have a specific deadline to meet, let us know and we will do our best!